adityaoberai/mlsa-markdown-githubpages-workshop/README.md

-# mlsa-markdown-githubpages-workshop

-Website for the "Collaborate with others with Markdown and GitHub Pages" workshop
+# Repo for the "Collaborate with others with Markdown and GitHub Pages" workshop

 ## Thank you so much for following along the session so far!